db7/tikl/README.md

 `tinl-check %s`, which reads `CHECK:` lines in the test file and ensures every pattern appears in the piped output.
 You don't have to pass `%s` explicitly—tinl fills it in during substitution.
 Add more `CHECK:` lines if you need to verify multiple fragments.
-Use `CHECK-NOT:` when a fragment must be absent from the output; each such directive fails the test if its pattern is found.
+Patterns are matched in-order, so `CHECK:` expectations cannot leap backwards in the output.
+Use the helper’s siblings to cover more
+cases:

+- `CHECK-NOT:` fails when a substring appears anywhere in the stream.
+- `CHECK-NEXT:` insists the next output line contains the fragment.
+- `CHECK-SAME:` keeps matching on the current line.
+- `CHECK-EMPTY:` expects the next line to be blank.
+- `CHECK-COUNT: N foo` requires `foo` to be seen exactly `N` times.

+Need a different tag?
+Append options after `%check`, e.g. `| %check --check-prefix=ALT`, so only `ALT:` directives are honoured.
+Use multiple `--check-prefix` flags to match several prefixes in one pass.

 Override `%check` via your own config when your project needs different tooling.

 ## Configuration cheat sheet